arcane77/arcane77/README.md

 ## Hey there, I'm ANJALI 👋

-### An Undergrad Student!

--  Persuing Bachelor of Engineering at GECH (VTU)
+-  Bachelor of Engineering in CSE (VTU)
--  Excel as a full-stack developer
+-  Aim: Excel as a full-stack developer
 -  Fun fact: I love to doodle

 ### Contact Me: